richardjlyon/richardlyon-210131/content/essays/is-lockdown-pseudoscience.md

 {{< image src="/essays/images/fig2.png" caption="Figure 3.
 Daily and cumulative fatal infection rates from the 17th February 2020 to the start of the first lockdown on 23rd March.
 The rate of infection growth fell continuously and, by the start of lockdown, had fallen to zero.">}}

 Prediction 1 says: _"When no controls are applied, the rate of infection should not fall"_.
 Remember---this means that a log-transformed plot of daily  fatal infection before lockdown is imposed should be a straight line.
 It's not.
 Figure 3 shows the fatal infection rate from the start of the epidemic until the first lockdown on 23 March.
 By the beginning of March, the slope of log-transformed infection rate was falling .
 By the night of Mr Johnstone's "stay at home" TV broadcast, it was almost horizontal.
 Without any mandatory controls in place, the infection growth rate had fallen to zero.
 This should not surprise you: after you heard about pangolins, did you wait until Mr Johnson told you to before washing your hands more often and taking more care around other people?
 No. Neither did 66 million other people.

+In fact, the infection rate in epidemics follows a well understood curve, described mathematically by a function called a _Gompertz_ function.
+The great majority of outbreaks, including the UK, followed it.
+For an analysis, see Rypdal (2002).[^rypdal]

 {{< image src="/essays/images/fig3.png" caption="Figure 4.
 The infection rate didn't rise on any of the three occasions when restrictions were eased, and rose when mandatory use of masks was imposed.">}}